Occupational safety and health: Artificial intelligence

 AI-enabled wearable sensor networks may improve worker safety and health through access to real-time, personalized data, but also present psychosocial hazards such as micromanagement, a perception of surveillance, and information security concerns.

 There are several broad aspects of artificial intelligence (AI) that may give rise to specific hazards.

 Many hazards of AI are psychosocial in nature due to its potential to cause changes in work organization.
 For example, AI is expected to lead to changes in the skills required of workers, requiring retraining of existing workers, flexibility, and openness to change.
 Increased monitoring may lead to micromanagement or perception of surveillance, and thus to workplace stress.
 There is also the risk of people being forced to work at a robot's pace, or to monitor robot performance at nonstandard hours.
 Additionally, algorithms may show algorithmic bias through being trained on past decisions may mimic undesirable human biases, for example, past discriminatory hiring and firing practices.
 Some approaches to accident analysis may be biased to safeguard a technological system and its developers by assigning blame to the individual human operator instead.

 Automated guided vehicles are examples of cobots.
 Use of AI to operate these robots may result in physical hazards such as the robot colliding with workers.

 Physical hazards in the form of human–robot collisions may arise from robots using AI, especially collaborative robots (cobots).
-Cobots are intended to operate in close proximity to humans, which makes it impossible to implement the common hazard control of isolating the robot using fences or other barriers, which is widely used for traditional industrial robots.
+Cobots are intended to operate close to humans, which makes it impossible to implement the common hazard control of isolating the robot using fences or other barriers, which is widely used for traditional industrial robots.
 Automated guided vehicles are a type of cobot in common use, often as forklifts or pallet jacks in warehouses or factories.

 Both applications and hazards arising from AI can be considered as part of existing frameworks for occupational health and safety risk management.
 As with all hazards, risk identification is most effective and least costly when done in the design phase.
 AI, in common with other computational technologies, requires cybersecurity measures to stop software breaches and intrusions, as well as information privacy measures.
 Communication and transparency with workers about data usage is a control for psychosocial hazards arising from security and privacy issues.
 Workplace health surveillance, the collection and analysis of health data on workers, is challenging for AI because labor data are often reported in aggregate, does not provide breakdowns between different types of work, and is focused on economic data such as wages and employment rates rather than skill content of jobs.

 Coronavirus

-The National Institute of Occupational Safety and Health (NIOSH) National Occupational Research Agenda Manufacturing Council established an externally-lead COVID-19 workgroup to provide exposure control information specific to working in manufacturing environments.
+The National Institute of Occupational Safety and Health (NIOSH) National Occupational Research Agenda Manufacturing Council established an externally-led COVID-19 workgroup to provide exposure control information specific to working in manufacturing environments.
 The workgroup identified disseminating information most relevant to manufacturing workplaces as a priority, and that would include providing content in Wikipedia.
 This includes evidence-based practices for infection control plans, and communication tools.